google/koladata/docs/cheatsheet.md

 By default, names of local variables are lost during tracing.
 To preserve these names, we can use `kd.with_name`.
 In the eager mode, `kd.with_name` is a no-op.
-In the lazy mode, it is just `kde.with_name` which adds a name annotation to the resulting Expr.
+In the lazy mode, it is just `kd.lazy.with_name` which adds a name annotation to the resulting Expr.

 ```py
 def fn1(a, b):